 Douglas squirrels do have the ability to create significant structural damages to homes.
 Chewing wires, pulling insulation, and creating holes in siding can be dangerous and unsightly damages.
 Squirrel nests in the attic or walls can create terrible odors and difficult stains that will require professional attention.

 Control and Safety

 Keeping Douglas squirrels off personal property is difficult since the rodents can simply burrow underneath or climb over most fences, though electrified fencing can be effective.
 Douglas squirrels can be discouraged from entering attics by sealing all possible external entrances and pruning tree limbs that hang over roofs.

 Trapping and Removal

-If a serious Douglas squirrel problems arises, contact Critter Control of Seattle to handle the furry little rodents.
-Our technicians have the training and tools necessary to trap and remove squirrels from private properties.
+If a serious Douglas squirrel problem arises, contact Critter Control of Seattle to handle the furry little rodents.
+Our professional technicians have the training and tools necessary to trap and remove squirrels from private properties.
 We only employ humane methods of eradication and our process is safe for all humans and animals involved.

 We can help you get rid of squirrel problems.
 Call today: 206.431.6833Request a Quote